 Aims & Objectives

-- Provide a safe and comfortable environment for gibbons
+- Provide a safe and comfortable environment at the animal sanctuary for gibbons

 - Make the gibbons comfortable with human interaction and to establish mutual trust

-- Give you invaluable, practical experience in working with animals
+- Give you invaluable, practical experience in working with wildlife rescue animals

 - Assist the local staff by providing an extra hand